 Q. In which AWS regions is AWS Shield Advanced available?

 AWS Shield Advanced is available globally on all Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 edge locations worldwide.
 You can protect your web applications hosted anywhere in the world by deploying Amazon CloudFront in front of your application.
 Your origin servers can be Amazon S3, Amazon EC2, Elastic Load Balancing, or a custom server outside of AWS.
-You can also enable AWS Shield Advanced directly on Elastic Load Balancing in the following AWS Regions - Northern Virginia, Northern California, Ohio, Oregon, Ireland, London, Frankfurt, Stockholm, Singapore, Tokyo, Sydney, Seoul, Mumbai, Milan, Cape Town, Hong Kong, Bahrain, Malaysia, and UAE.
+You can also enable AWS Shield Advanced directly on Elastic Load Balancing or Amazon EC2 in the following AWS Regions - Northern Virginia, Northern California, Ohio, Oregon, Ireland, London, Frankfurt, Stockholm, Singapore, Tokyo, Sydney, Seoul, Mumbai, Milan, Cape Town, Hong Kong, Bahrain, Malaysia, and UAE.

 Please refer to Regional Products and Services for up-to-date details of AWS Shield Advanced availability by region.

 Q. Is AWS Shield HIPAA eligible?